Bradie Tennell: 2016–17 season: Coming back

-2017–2018 season
+2017–18 season: Olympic team bronze and first Grand Prix medal

-Tennell went into the 2017–2018 season working on improving her component scores and artistry.
-It was the first time she was injury free since the 2014–2015 season.
+Going into the 2017–2018 season, it was the first time Tennell was injury free since the 2014–2015 season.
 Reporter Nick Patterson called the season "the stuff of childhood fantasies" for Tennell.
 She began the season as a relative unknown, even within the U.S., but ended the year as a U.S. champion, an Olympic medalist, and "one of the biggest names in American skating".
 Reporter Philip Hersh called her success "a flight of fancy".
 Chelsea Janes of the Washington Post said that Tennell overcame her previous injuries and "the inconsistency that so often follows them".
 Competing at the 2018 Olympics was a goal, although Tennell told reporters throughout the season that she preferred to focus on one competition at a time because thinking about making the U.S. team could be overwhelming for her.

 The music to Tennell's short program, choreographed by Scott Brown, was selections from the popular Korean film Taegukgi, a piece of music that was well-known and beloved in Korea.
 Tennell said that she "fell in love with how powerful" the piece was after a friend recommended it to her.
 Her coach called the music "a conscious choice", since the 2018 Olympics were in Korea.
-Her free skate, set to the "Cinderella" soundtrack, was choreographed by Benoit Richard.
+Her free skate was set to the "Cinderella" soundtrack.
 Hersh, however, called Tennell's programs "choreographically callow".

 Tennell's first event of the season was the 2017 Philadelphia Summer International in early August 2017; she came in first place with a successful triple Lutz-triple toe in both of her programs, which earned her an invitation to Skate America.
 She came in second place in both the short program and the free skate in Philadelphia and earned 184.98 points overall.
 Tennell came in fourth place overall at the 2017 Lombardia Trophy, with 196.70 points, coming in fifth place in the short program, third place in the free skate, and beating 2014 Olympic bronze medalist Carolina Kostner of Italy and 2015 world champion Elizaveta Tuktamysheva of Russia.

 Going into the 2017 Skate America, her first Grand Prix event as a senior skater, Tennell was "little more than an afterthought" in international figure skating.
 She competed against three-time U.S. national champion Ashley Wagner and former World Championship medalists Gabrielle Daleman of Canada, Satoko Miyahara of Japan, and Alena Leonova of Russia.
 She performed two "flawless routines" and came in third place overall; she and Wagner were the only two American women to win Grand Prix medals (both bronze) during the season.
 Her short program score, 67.01 points, was a personal best.